China Scholarship Council (CSC)

 CSC Visiting Scholar and Dual Award Doctoral Degree

-Students successful for a CSC visiting scholar scholarship to spend 12 months or more at the University of Newcastle may consider applying to a Dual Awarded Doctoral Degree.
+Students successful for a CSC visiting scholar scholarship, that allows them to spend 12 months or more at the University of Newcastle, may consider applying for a Dual Awarded Doctoral Degree.
 UON’s Dual Award PhD program enables the CSC visiting scholar to complete their PhD degree jointly at UON and at their current Chinese University, and receive recognition for such on their degree testamurs.
 The Dual Award PhD is governed by an individual agreement for each candidate.
 The PhD candidate receives two testamurs, one from each university with each acknowledging that the degree was undertaken as part of a dual award program with the partner university.
 Dual Award degrees can be undertaken in any discipline where there are suitable supervisors available at both UON and the partner institution.

 You may discuss the possibility of enrolling in a Dual Award Doctoral Degree with your nominated supervisor at UON.
-For more information on Dual Award Doctoral Degree programs for CSC visiting scholars please contact us on firstname.lastname@example.org.
+For more information on Dual Award Doctoral Degree programs for CSC visiting scholars please email email@example.com.

 Students from anywhere in the world are eligible to apply for University of Newcastle International Scholarships.
-More information on these opportunities is available here.
+More information on these opportunities is available on our scholarships webpage.
 The University of Newcastle offers all applicants an opportunity to enhance their application and increase the chances of being successful for a scholarship.
-Please follow this link for more information on how to enhance your scholarship application.
+Please read our Applicant Information Sheet for more information on how to enhance your scholarship application.

 The University of Newcastle is continually ranked amongst the top universities in the world.